orf/virtualenv-fish/README.md

 ## Usage

-### Temporary virtual environment: `tempenv`
+### Temporary virtual environment: `tmpenv`

-Running `tempenv` will create a temporary virtual environment for you to experiment with.
+Running `tmpenv` will create a temporary virtual environment for you to experiment with.

 You can add custom package that will always be installed by creating a file in `~/.config/virtualenv-fish/global_requirements.txt`. e.g: